Call for Proposals – IDIL 2025 Incubation Program

 - Teachers

-Objective: Creation by faculty members, faculty-researchers, or researchers of “Non-Core” course units.
-These TU entirely in English, are designed for an interdisciplinary student body.
+Objective: For faculty members, faculty-researchers, or researchers to develop “Non-Core” course units.
+These TU entirely in English, are intended for an interdisciplinary student body.
 Utilizing innovative teaching methods, these TU will be included in the IDIL graduate program’s catalog of interdisciplinary Non-CoreTU .

 Actions:

-- Personalized support from the IDIL team and its instructional designer to help you design and develop introductory courses in your discipline (TU ).
-This includes organizing course content, incorporating a variety of teaching methods, and creating tailored instructional materials.
+- Personalized support from the IDIL team and its instructional designer to design and develop introductory courses in your discipline (TU ).
+This includes structuring the content, incorporating a variety of teaching methods, and creating tailored instructional materials.

-- Promotion that is accessible and tailored to a broad audience within the field covered by the program.
+- Promotion that is accessible and tailored to a broad audience within the field participating in the program.

-- Financial support and REH compensation for the creation and management ofTU 20 hours of REH for design).
+- Financial support, REH compensation for the creation and management ofTU 20 hours of REH for design).

 FINANCING